nitro41992/splitting-sucks/docs/test_coverage_product.md

   - Final split amounts are determined accurately
   - Complex scenarios with shared items work properly
   - Edge cases like removing people after assignments are handled correctly
+- All tests are now passing

 **3. Summary Screen Tests** (NEW PRIORITY)
 - Need to implement tests for the final screen showing the split summary
 - Verify total calculations and displays are accurate

 **4. Image Handling in Offline Mode** (MEDIUM PRIORITY)
-- How receipt images are stored when offline
-- How thumbnails are generated
-- Only critical if we're changing how images are handled in the redesign
+- Tests for image operations have been improved and are now passing
+- Additional tests needed for offline-specific behavior

 **5. Confirmation Dialogs and Error Handling** (MEDIUM PRIORITY)
 - Testing what happens when users confirm or cancel important actions